lamhq/tech-notes/finance/2-portfolio-selection/2-risk.md

 Statistical measures to quantify risk are: **variance**, **standard deviation**

+## Annualize volatility (risk)

+$$
+\text{annual volatility} = \text{monthly volatility} \times \sqrt{12}
+$$

+$$
+\text{annual volatility} = \text{weekly volatility} \times \sqrt{52}
+$$

+## Value at risk

+Value at Risk (VaR) is used as a risk measure when volatility (standard deviation) is not an appropriate measure, particularly for investment strategies with an extreme crash risk.

+VaR attempts to capture tail risk, which is the risk of an investment experiencing losses outside the range of normal expectations.

+It measures the **maximum loss** that can be incurred with a certain confidence level, such as a 95% or 99% confidence.

+*For example, a 95% confidence level means that you are 95% confident that the actual loss will not exceed the VaR.*

+You can estimate the VaR by sorting past returns and then finding the return that has 5% worse days, and 95% better days

+## Expected shortfall

+The VaR doesn’t really tell us how much you lose if you do lose.

+Expected shortfall is another risk measure that captures the magnitude of extreme tail losses if the loss exceeds the VaR.

+Expected shortfall is the expected loss given that you are losing more than the VaR.

 ## Portfolio Diversification (relationship)

 You should by stocks from companies operate in different industries (so they are independent).